nobari/wallet-manager/README.md

 - **Liskov Substitution**: Components are interchangeable with their subtypes
 - **Interface Segregation**: Clean, focused interfaces prevent dependency bloat
 - **Dependency Inversion**: High-level modules depend on abstractions, not implementations

+### Hydration Safety

+The application implements several strategies to prevent hydration mismatches:

+- **Client-side Theme Application**: Theme classes are only applied after client-side hydration is complete
+- **ThemeReset Component**: Aggressively removes theme-related attributes from the HTML element
+- **Delayed Mounting**: Components that could cause hydration mismatches are only rendered after initial hydration
+- **suppressHydrationWarning**: Used strategically on elements that might have different server/client rendering

+## 🌐 Internationalization

+The application supports multiple languages with a robust internationalization system:

+- **Supported Languages**: English (en) and Japanese (ja)
+- **URL Localization**: URLs are localized based on the selected language (e.g., `/en/pathnames`, `/ja/pathnames`)
+- **Translation Files**: Separate JSON files for each supported language
+- **Dynamic Content**: All UI text is internationalized, including error messages and notifications
+- **Language Switching**: Users can switch languages on-the-fly with immediate UI updates

 ## 🚦 Getting Started